 - The average age of persons killed while riding a bicycle has risen each year.
 The average age was 24 in 1988 and was 45 in 2014.

 Bicyclists have the same rights and responsibilities as motorists and must obey all traffic signs and signals and follow all rules while on the road.
-In the event you or a loved one has already been injured as the result of a bicycle accident, taking the proper steps to handle your healthcare, insurance claims, and medical bills is of the utmost importance.
+If you or a loved one are already injured as the result of a bicycle accident, it is of the utmost importance to take the proper steps to handle your healthcare, insurance claims, and medical bills.
 Call our experienced bicycle accident lawyers anytime and we can provide you with the answers you need.
-Contact EB Cycling Law for a free, confidential consultation (619) 295-0035.
+Contact EB Cycling Law for a free, confidential consultation.